0x5bfa/0x5BFA/README.md

 - 💻 *Mostly* proficient in C and C#
 - 🗣️ Speak Japanese and English
 - 🗾 Live in Japan
-- 🛠️ Learning COM/C++ and .NET Runtime
+- 🛠️ Learning COM/WinRT and .NET Runtime
-- 💡 Like to learn how things work
 - 📫 `0x5bfa`@Discord

 **GitHub stats**